SyncfusionExamples/How-to-add-annotations-at-a-specific-area-in-SfCircularGauge-WPF/README.md

 # How to add annotations at a specific area in SfCircularGauge WPF

-This repository contains sample for how to add the annotations in a specific area in the [Syncfusion WPF SfCircularGauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.
+This repository contains sample to add the annotations in a specific area in the [Syncfusion WPF SfCircularGauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.

 ## Syncfusion controls